andr-ew/nest_/study/study3.md

 # affordance types

-rather than a long list of terms & behaviors, there are 10 affordance types - each utimately with seprate implimentations in every group that uses it - but some similarities overall.
+rather than a long list of terms & behaviors, there are 10 affordance types - each utimately with seperate implimentations in every group that uses it - but some similarities overall.

 overview: